On the delooping of (framed) embedding spaces: The homotopy fiber case

-Let us remark that we really need the trivial trees in the above definition since the bimodule maps $\{f_{i}\}$ do not necessarily map the trivial tree to the unit of the operad $\op Q$.
-Furthermore, we need an application rescaling the parameters of the sub-points:
+Let us remark that we need the trivial trees in the above definition since the bimodule maps $\{f_{i}\}$ do not necessarily map the trivial tree to the unit of the operad $\op Q$.
+Furthermore, we need a map rescaling the parameters of the sub-points:

 The map is well defined since the parameters indexing the vertices of the elements in $\mathcal{T}[c_{i}\,;\,y]$ are in the interval $]c_{i}(0)\,,\,c_{i}(1)[$ or $]c_{n+1}(0)\,,\,1]$.
 From the operadic structure of $\op Q$ and the left $W\op Q$-module structure on $\op Q{\circ} X$, we build the map $\alpha_{n,o}(c\,;\,f_{1},\cdots,f_{n+1})$ by induction as follows: We do not need to rescale the sub-points associated to gaps since the map $\mu:B\op P\rightarrow \op P$ sends all the parameters indexing the vertices to $0$.